< Anterolateral abdominal

 Most lymph nodes in the abdominal cavity are similar to the arteries, for their names, distributions, and connections.
 For instance, the lymph in the gastric and gastroomental nodes drains to the celiac node, which corresponds to the celiac trunk (Fig. 6-42).
 The exceptional one is the pyloric node that receives the lymph from the right gastroomental node.

-Moreover, the three big lymph nodes have dissimilar connections to arteries.
+Moreover, the three big lymph nodes have dissimilar connections to arteries (Fig. 6-45).
 Lymph in the inferior mesenteric node approaches the superior mesenteric node.
 Thereafter, the lymph ascends to meet the lymph from the celiac node and forms the intestinal lymphatic trunk.

 Consequently, the thoracic duct contains all the lymph from the lower body (abdomen, pelvis, perineum, and lower limb).
-Then, the terminal portion of the thoracic duct travels to the left side to receive the lymph from the left jugular (Fig. 3-31), left subclavian (Fig. 2-21), and left bronchomediastinal (Fig. 5-38) lymphatic trunks.
+Then, the terminal portion of the thoracic duct travels to the left side to receive the lymph from the left jugular lymphatic trunk (Fig. 3-31), left subclavian lymphatic trunk (Fig. 2-21), and left bronchomediastinal lymphatic trunk (Fig. 5-38).
 In conclusion, the thoracic duct receives lymph from the whole body except the right head, right neck, right upper limb, and right thorax, for which the right lymphatic duct is responsible.

 To see the names of veins which receive the lymph, refer to Fig. 3-30.